iPhone SE vs. iPhone 11 comparison: Which Apple phone to buy in 2020

 With a four-year gap between the new iPhone SE and the older one, Apple brought many upgrades.
 That includes wireless charging, better camera specs and water resistance.
 (Unfortunately, for wired headphone users, the new iPhone SE doesn't have a headphone jack.)
 If you're looking for a new iPhone but want to save as much money as possible, the iPhone SE is your best bet -- you'll save $300 outright compared to the price of the iPhone 11 (which costs $699, £729 or AU$1,199).
 Read our Apple iPhone SE (2020) review.

 The iPhone 11 costs $300 more than the iPhone SE.
-Despite having many of the same internal specs, however, its main advantages are twofold: It has a bigger screen (6.1 inches versus 4.7, measured diagonally) and it packs better camera specs all around (2x optical zoom, a second wide-angle lens and a better selfie camera, for starters).
+Despite having many of the same internal specs, however, its main advantages are twofold: It has a bigger screen (6.1 inches versus 4.7, measured diagonally) and it packs better camera specs all around (a second wide-angle lens and a better selfie camera, for starters).
 If both are big priorities for you, get the iPhone 11.
 Read our Apple iPhone 11 review.

 Size and design: iPhone SE is small and compact